 Software for Personal Devices

-If you are working off campus using a personal device, remember that staff and students are entitled to a wide range of free and discounted software through the university licence agreements.
+If you are working off campus using a personal device, remember that staff and students are entitled to a range of software through the university licence agreements.

-Other free or discounted software includes SPSS, Dreamspark, NSR NVivo, MindGenius and more…
+Other free or discounted software includes SPSS, Endnote, QSR NVivo, MindGenius and more…

 See Software for more full details.